 Our judging panel includes experts in the fields of forensic science, postal operations, drug interdiction, industrial engineering and artificial intelligence.
-Judges will score submissions according to the Stage 1 Selection Criteria.
+Judges scored submissions according to the Stage 1 Selection Criteria.

 José R. Almirall, Ph.D.